jaytimm/PresElectionResults/README.md

         2008-2016](#dailykos---presidential-returns-by-congressional-district---2008-2016)
     -   [Wikipedia - Presidential returns by state -
         1864-2016](#wikipedia---presidential-returns-by-state---1864-2016)
+    -   [MEDSL - Presidential returns by county -
+        2000-2016](#medsl---presidential-returns-by-county---2000-2016)
     -   [Lawmaker Twitter handles - Congresses 115 and
         116](#lawmaker-twitter-handles---congresses-115-and-116)
     -   [DailyKos - Simple feature
         geometries](#dailykos---simple-feature-geometries)
     -   [Wikipedia - Trump timeline](#wikipedia---trump-timeline)

+Formats have been tweaked for uniform output across data sets.
+Links to R code demonstrate all details of work-flow from raw data to package table.

 Installation
 ------------